Posts

 Should You Want To Live?

 Should you want to live?
 Read that again.
 Should you want to live?
 It's not an obvious question.
 It's a fishy question.
-For Ayn Rand, the purpose of morality is enjoyment, long-range, i.e. life.
-The whole problem of morality is that we often want to do things that are bad for that goal .
-Moral thinking helps us discover the ideas and the courses of action that further our interest , as opposed to our immediate pleasure or satisfaction.
-If you don't want to live, then, according to Objectivism, moral arguments are irrelevant, because you've given up what moral argumentation appeals to: the desire for durable joy .
+The term "should" implies a moral basis for an action.
+For an Objectivist, the purpose of morality is enjoyment, long-range, i.e. life.
+The whole problem of morality is that we often want to do things detrimental to that goal .
+Moral thinking reveals the ideas and the courses of action that further our interest , rather than our immediate pleasure or satisfaction.
+If you don't want to live, moral arguments are irrelevant, because you've given up what moral argumentation appeals to: the desire for durable joy .
 The choice to live is pre-moral.
 Morality is about how to live.
-Choose to live—to pursue happiness—then we can talk about morality.
-Some think that because "man's life" is the standard of morality in Objectivism, bare survival is all that Objectivist morality involves.
-They hold that any desire for happiness above bare survival, according t
+Before you can care about morality, you must choose to live—to pursue happiness.
+Morality cannot make the choice for you.
+Some think that because "man's life" is the standard of value in Objectivism, bare survival is all that Objectivist morality invol